 How To Serve Yogurt To Babies

-Pre-load on a spoon and place on baby's tray (or spoon feed for traditional weaning)
+- Pre-load on a soft spoon and place on baby's tray (or spoon feed for traditional weaning)

 - Just give baby a little bowl (I love these suction ones!) and let him get messy with his hands!

-- Mixed with peanut butter, almond butter, pureed fruit, or spices.
+- Mixed with peanut butter, almond butter, pureed fruit, or spices (or any of these other sugar-free spreads to sweeten baby's food!)
 You can also thicken it with unsweetened peanut butter powder.

 - Made into a dip, such as tzatziki sauce